Smiling person with long dark hair wearing a blue shirt outdoors.

-I like to think that life is a startup of sorts, and mine went through a pretty major disruption a few years ago.
+I like to think that life is a startup and mine went through a pretty major disruption a few years ago.
 As the process unfolded, I re-wrote the rules for my success so I could live intentionally, pursue purposeful work and live with more ease and joy.

 Pivotal moments from early life

 Life changed when I was 16.
-My dad, an entrepreneur and self-professed workaholic fell sick.
+My dad, an entrepreneur and self-professed workaholic, fell sick.
 At first it just seemed like a fever, but it soon took on more serious complications.
 It would leave him conscious, but in a “3-week sleep” fighting for his life.
-He survived the ordeal, but was left with a severe brain injury which had wiped all of his adult memory.
+He survived, but was left with a severe brain injury which had wiped all of his adult memory.
 We brought him home a 53-year old man with a wife and family, but he could only remember being a boy.

 The aftermath of something like that can only be described as profoundly life-changing.
 Despite being a shy, introverted child, I kicked into autopilot mode.
-At a time where most of my friends were getting their first boyfriends, I dropped out of school to work multiple jobs and care for my siblings.
+At a time where my friends were getting their first boyfriends, I dropped out of school to work multiple jobs and care for my siblings.
 It was my first encounter with the demands of “startup life”— and it was personal.

 I’d made it... or had I?

-For nearly two decades, I have thrived as a professional, having worked across four continents.
-My career has been dedicated to a variety of systemic issues >> everything from green jet fuels, the carbon footprint of food supply chains to building meaningful connection between business and refugee communities and immersive, inclusive leadership.
+For the two decades that followed, I thrived as a professional, working across four continents.
+My career has been dedicated to a variety of systemic issues.
+Everything from green jet fuels, the carbon footprint of food supply chains to building meaningful connection between business and refugee communities and immersive, inclusive leadership development.

-I built social enterprises and developed specialisms in Systems Thinking and Human Centred Design in impact-driven startups.
 I poured so much of myself into my work and I was proud of it all.
-But joy and connection had to fit into the cracks of time that was left, and I rarely made it out into nature or found time for my health.
+But joy and connection had to fit into the cracks of time that was left.
+I rarely made it out into nature or found time for my health.
+Outwardly, I was successful, but inwardly I was depleted.
+Always striving for more but feeling joyless and a sense of inner turbulence.

 What do I truly value?